 Public safety is a top priority for the city, making it critical that the Boise Police Department (BPD or Police) has equipment that is reliable and enables officers to safely perform their duties.
-Typically, the largest component of the Police MEQ budget is vehicle replacements (primarily for patrol and K-9 vehicles), which is estimated to cost \$2.2 million in FY 2023.
+Typically, the largest component of the Police MEQ budget is vehicle replacements (primarily for patrol and K-9 vehicles), which is budgeted to cost \$2.2 million in FY 2023.
 (Projected vehicle spending varies by year and is subject to annual review and adjustment.)
 In addition to routine vehicle replacement and vehicles for new officers, the Police MEQ budget covers regular replacement items such as bomb safety equipment for officers, handheld narcotics analyzers, and electronic citation devices.
-In addition to the requested \$2.2 million fleet budget, additional one-time recommendations in FY 2023 include:
+In addition to the \$2.2 million fleet budget, additional one-time items in FY 2023 include:

 - Mobile Command Vehicle (\$0.5 million) The current mobile command vehicle is past its service life, has outdated technology, and needs constant repair.
-A new vehicle would provide a platform for BPD to conduct tactical operations and manage large-scale incidents for extended periods of time.
-This budget would be partially funded by impact fees.
-The aforementioned recommended \$2.2 million vehicle budget for Police does not include funding for this mobile command vehicle. - Vehicle Radios (\$1.5 million) In FY 2022, budget was provided to replace/upgrade handheld radios for BPD, with the in-vehicle radio fleet planned to be replaced in FY 2023.
+A new vehicle is expected to provide a platform for BPD to conduct tactical operations and manage large-scale incidents for extended periods of time.
+This budget will be partially funded by impact fees.
+The aforementioned \$2.2 million fleet vehicle budget for Police does not include the funding for this mobile command vehicle. - Vehicle Radios (\$1.5 million) In FY 2022, budget was provided to replace/upgrade handheld radios for BPD, with the in-vehicle radio fleet planned for replacement in FY 2023.
 The current vehicle radios are past their useful life and new radios will ensure security and performance as well as being TDMA (time division multiple access) enabled, which will expand the radios' technological capabilities. - Small Platform Robot (\$0.2 million) BPD uses robots to safely investigate and remediate treacherous environments and materials, such as suspected explosive ordinance and other unknown substances.
 A small- to medium-sized robotic platform expands the department's ability to access more restrictive locations such as apartments and personal residences.
 Also, in FY 2025, it is anticipated that the department will need to replace its large-platform robot, Police's most mission-capable robot, which can open doors, navigate stairs, place/remove explosives, and open packages.

-FY 2023 Funding Sour ces F 2023 Proposed F 2024 Forecast F 2025 Forecast ı 2026 Forecast F 2027 orecast Project 5-Yr Total Impact Fees \$ 400,000 Tax Support \$ 4,134,228 \$ 4,534,228 \$ 2,690,756 \$ 3,139,450 \$ 2,356,154 \$ 2,011,371 \$ 14,731,959
+FY 2023 Fund ing Sources 2023 Adopted 2024 Forecast 2025 Forecast 2026 Forecast 2027 Forecast Project 5-Yr Total Impact Fees \$ 400,000 Tax Support \$ 4,134,228 \$ 4,534,228 \$ 2,690,756 \$ 3,139,450 \$ 2,356,154 \$ 2,011,371 \$ 14,731,959